 Buckingham Institute for Translational Medicine

-The Buckingham Institute for Translational Medicine is based within the Clore Laboratory and is an internationally recognised research group with a track record in drug discovery, including beta3-adrenoceptor agonists for obesity, orexin and MCH-antagonists, and the insulin sensitiser drug rosiglitazone.
-The late Mike Cawthorne was awarded the 2001 Society for Medicines Research award for drug discovery in recognition of his work on the discovery of rosiglitazone.
+BITM is an internationally recognised research group with a track record in drug discovery, including beta3-adrenoceptor agonists for obesity, orexin and MCH-antagonists, and the insulin sensitiser drug rosiglitazone.

 Our focus is encompassed by 3 research themes, which highlight our combined basic research, drug discovery and clinical expertise.
 The aim of our pre-clinical research is to inform drug development and enhance underlying biological understanding.
 As part of the University of Buckingham Medical School and our long-standing academic, clinical and pharmaceutical collaborations we are translating our key research themes into clinical studies and ultimately therapeutics.